DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "I'm village's shrine maiden, Reiren.
 I heard from Qubiley about <span title="I'll be using archaic 2d person pronoun for when Reiren speaks">thou</span>.
-Thee are ones who defeated that demon hero."
+Thou are ones who defeated that demon hero."

 The elf looked at Kai's party once more.